Adirondack High Peaks: Ecosystems

 The region contains many alpine lakes and meadows, wetlands, streams, and forests.
 Atop the highest peaks, above the tree line, lies a small alpine ecosystem, a remnant of a larger lowland tundra that retreated uphill following the most recent period of glaciation.
 The amount of this ecosystem is constantly changing due to variation in the climate from year to year, and has been estimated by different methods to only cover between 65-85 acre.
 The alpine ecosystem is considered extremely fragile to damage from hikers, and the Adirondack Mountain Club launched an education campaign to avoid further damage in the 1970s, since which some peaks have seen documented recovery.

 The Eastern High Peaks Wilderness area is the most regulated area.
 Fires are not permitted; dogs must be leashed; overnight groups are limited to eight people and day groups to 15; and bear-resistant food canisters are required from April through November.
 Camping is prohibited above any elevation greater than 4,000 feet on any of the Adirondack High Peaks.

 Reaching the summits

-Climbing neither Mount Marcy nor Algonquin Peak, the two highest of the High Peaks, requires technical skills.
-Of the two, Algonquin Peak is regarded as the more challenging climb.
+Of the two highest peaks, Algonquin Peak is regarded as a more challenging hike than Mount Marcy.
 Twenty of the peaks have no official trail to the top, although rough informal routes, commonly referred to as "herd paths," have developed over the years.
 No true bushwhacking is required on any of the peaks, although some trails are still quite primitive.

 The summit of Whiteface Mountain can alternatively be reached by motor vehicle on the Whiteface Mountain Veterans' Memorial Highway.